tinoryj/tinoryj.github.io/_posts/2019-01-27-Note-orenbach2017eleos.md

 ## Reference

 > Orenbach, Meni and Lifshits, Pavel and Minkin, Marina and Silberstein, Mark.
 [Eleos: ExitLess OS services for SGX enclaves](https://dl.acm.org/citation.cfm?id=3064219).
-In Proc of the Twelfth European Conference on Computer Systems, 2017.
+In Proc. of the Twelfth European Conference on Computer Systems, 2017.

 ## What